Geometry of tropical mutation surfaces with a single mutation: Cluster type surfaces as tropical mutation surfaces

 \section{Cluster type surfaces as tropical mutation surfaces}

-Corollary~\ref{complexity} imply that a tropical mutation surface pair associated with a shearing polyptych lattice is a log Calabi–Yau pair whose boundary both supports an ample divisor.
-In this section, we show that log Calabi–Yau surface pairs with these properties are precisely tropical mutation surface pairs.
+By Corollary~\ref{cor:complexity}, every tropical mutation surface pair associated with a shearing polyptych lattice is a log Calabi–Yau pair whose boundary supports an ample divisor.
+We now prove the converse: log Calabi–Yau surface pairs with these properties are precisely tropical mutation surface pairs.